 Who doesn’t love the smell of freshly baked bread?
-And what is more delicious than the smell of a freshly baked sourdough loaf?
-We certainly can’t think of anything better!
+And what could be any more delicious than the smell of a freshly baked sourdough loaf of bread?
+It would certainly be difficult to think of anything much better!

-It’s a great way to get into baking if you have never tried before, and you will certainly be able to find some great local events where you can show off your attempts at bread and can sample some from the pros!
+It’s a great way to get into baking, even for those who have never tried it before.
+In addition, it may even be possible to find some great local events where there is an opportunity to show off those attempts at bread and can sample some from the pros!

 History Of Sourdough September

 Every September since 2013 has been known as Sourdough September.
 Even though this month might just have a very short history so far, it has certainly grown in popularity over just the few years it has been in existence.

-It was the brainchild of the Real Bread Campaign, who are trying to spread knowledge of all things bread so that households all over the world are less likely to rely on factory made and processed loaves of bread (i.e. filled with preservatives) from their local supermarket.
+Dubbing September as Sourdough Month was the brainchild of the Real Bread Campaign, who are trying to spread knowledge of all things bread.
+Their purpose is to help households all over the world to be less likely to rely on factory made and processed loaves of bread (i.e. filled with preservatives) from their local supermarket.

-By spreading their love of sourdough, the initiative wants to get more and more people baking.
+By spreading their love of sourdough, the Real Bread initiative is working to get more and more people baking.
 In addition, they seek to help others appreciate locally baked and artisanal loaves that are often a lot healthier than shop-bought bread options.

 Master your sourdough with these tips...

 It doesn’t matter whether you are already super experienced with baking sourdough or you have never attempted to bake any kind of bread before – there will be a lot of things you can do to get involved with Sourdough September!
-If you want something easy, then you can always just donate some money to the associated charity.
+If you want something easy, then it’s always possible just donate some money to the associated charity.

 Think you could do with learning a bit more on the true art of sourdough?
-You will then be able to really appreciate this special kind of bread!
+After that, it will be much easier to really appreciate this special kind of bread!
 There’s certainly a lot to learn and read up on, and there will be plenty of literature available throughout the whole of the month.
 It’s worth checking the Real Bread Campaign’s website to see some of their suggested readings.
-Once you have clued yourself up, you will then easily be able to tell a true sourdough from a “sourfaux”!
+Once you have clued yourself up, you will then easily be able to tell a true sourdough from a “sour faux”!

-Lots of bakeries will put on regular events as well.
+Lots of bakeries will put on regular events for this month.
 These can be anything from sourdough tastings to bakery classes, and are a fun way to meet up with others who want to find out more about this kind of bread and the various flavorings and additions that bakers tend to add.